findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 * When it’s quiet, gas goes down.

-But the code complexity also plays a role.
+But the code's complexity also plays a role.
 If the code reads like a Gordian knot that no one can untangle, everyone who uses the contract pays more than they would with tight, clean code.

 L2 networks like Base help with gas costs by taking your transactions, compressing them, and giving Ethereum less work to do.
 This keeps gas costs lower.
 But the rule stays true, whether on Ethereum, Base, or any other EVM network: